revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-Yes, the code can compile and execute without any errors.
-It uses functional interface specifications when the single abstract method is being defined.
+Yes, the code can compile and execute without any errors.It uses functional interface specifications when the single abstract method is being defined.

 </blockquote>
 </details>

 ---

-29. What is the code to sort strings using the Java 8 lambda expression?
+29.What is the code to sort strings using the Java 8 lambda expression?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)